hackerb9/open-spelling-bee/README.md

 ### Give hints

 The last few words can be a pain to solve.
 It would be nice if this program could give hints when needed.
+For example, _“The most common starting letter for the words remaining is 'R'”_ or “There are 3 'R' words, 2 'S' words, and 1 'T' word.”_

+Another way to provide hints would be to give specific letters, like so:

-1. In the "found words" list, use underscores to indicate the length of words that have not yet been found.
+1. First hint: In the "found words" list, use underscores to indicate the length of words that have not yet been found.

 	`ABEYANCE  BAOBAB  _______  ______  _____`

-1. Fill in the first letter of the longest remaining word.
+1. Second hint: Fill in the first letter of the longest remaining word.

 	`ABEYANCE  BAOBAB  C______  ______  _____`